zonque/AlRide/README.md

 are in the future (minus some slack).

 Each entry has a random secret assigned that is attached to a removal link which is added to every mail that is sent to an entry submitter.
+This way, no user management, authentication logic, role management or anything is needed.

 Built with Rails 4, Bootstrap and HAML.